New College has hired 15 tenure-track faculty for the 2018-19 academic year.

 Assistant Professor of Caribbean/Latin American Studies and Music

-Dr. Viera-Vargas research focuses on the intersection of race and musical expressions in Puerto Rico.
-He is an associate research professor for the Department of Humanities, Universidad Metropolitana San Juan, Puerto Rico.
+Hugo Viera-Vargas’ research focuses on the intersection of race and musical expressions in Puerto Rico.
+He previously served as an associate research professor for the Department of Humanities, Universidad Metropolitana San Juan, Puerto Rico.
 His research and teaching interests include Afro-Caribbean musical expressions, Latin American and Caribbean History, Historical Thinking and Cultural Politics.
 He is also active as a percussionist.

 Ph.D., History, Indiana University.